Sam Newman: Personal life

 Newman lives in Docklands, Melbourne.
 In 2002, he released a compilation album entitled I Do My Best Work After Midnight, consisting of 13 selections from other artists, as well as two songs sung by himself: "Witchcraft" and "I've Got You Under My Skin".
-In 2008 he was treated for prostate cancer, and he allowed Channel Nine's program 60 Minutes to film the operation.
+In 2008, he was treated for prostate cancer, and he allowed Channel Nine's program 60 Minutes to film the operation.
 Following the operation, he was cleared of the cancer.

 He has been married four times.
-His last wife, Amanda Brown, died aged 50 in May 2021 despite Newman desperately trying to revive her using CPR for 20–30 minutes.
-The two had been together for 20 years, only getting married in late 2020, about six months before her death.
+His last wife, Amanda Brown, died aged 50 in May 2021 despite Newman trying to revive her using CPR for 20–30 minutes.
+The two had been together for 20 years, only marrying in late 2020, about six months before her death.
 Newman recorded an emotional tribute to his late wife on his podcast You Cannot Be Serious.